Site and Build Faster, Smarter and More Resilient Data Centers and Large Load

 • Always-on demand

-Data centers run 24/7, and even a minute of downtime can disrupt cloud services, crash enterprise apps or cause financial losses in the millions.
-Most target “five nines” of uptime (99.999%), a standard that leaves virtually no room for power interruptions.
+Data centers run 24/7.
+Even a minute of downtime can disrupt cloud services, crash enterprise apps or lead to financial losses in the millions.
+Most data centers target “five nines” of uptime (99.999%) — a standard that leaves virtually no room for power interruptions.

 • Data center energy consumption